telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-functional-tests-ubuntu18.04.3.md

-# Installation Guide for the Orion-LD Functional Test Suite
+# Installation Guide for the Orion-LD Functional Test Suite on Ubuntu 18.04.3

 The functional test suite for Orion-LD, found in the Orion-LD repository, under `test/functionalTests`, needs some installation in order to work.
 Especially, a python script (`scripts/accumulator-server.py`) is used as receptor of notifications to exercise that part and a few packages need to be installed